Welcome back to my most Googled questions series. This is part four of six, and today, we’re diving into preconception health.

 Understanding Gynecological Health

-This brings me to my next Googled question: How do you know which ovary releases an egg?
+This brings me to my next topic and most Googled question…

 Regarding gynecological health and understanding ovulation, you might wonder which ovary releases an egg because ovulation is quite an intricate process.
 However, pain at ovulation is a fertility myth!
 If your body is healthy, there should be no pain, spotting, or discomfort.